The sky’s the limit! You can live the dream and make your fortune in no time!

 Overall, we estimate that a realistic figure for starting a dropshipping business is $280.

-Research institute Grand View Research shows that dropshipping is still profitable in 2021.
+Research institute Grand View Research shows that dropshipping is still profitable.
 In fact, it predicts that the global dropshipping market size will grow by 28.8% every year until 2025.
 This means it will be a $557.9 billion industry by 2025.
 Now that’s a pie you want to get a piece of.

 So why is dropshipping set for another boom?
 Here are a few key reasons:

 - Growth of e-commerce on mobile.
-Research on mobile retail by Statista shows that nearly 54% of all e-commerce sales are expected to be made on mobile devices by 2021.
+Research on mobile retail by Statista shows that nearly 54% of all e-commerce sales are expected to be made on mobile devices.
 This is up from 34.5% in 2017.
 So if you’re running a dropshipping store with a responsive and mobile-friendly site, you’re well set to make money.

 - Warehouse expansion.
 The network of warehouses used for storing inventory has been expanding in both the US and in Europe.
 This has made dropshipping operations more secure.
 In addition, the ability to draw from a greater number of locations has improved delivery times 6-fold in some cases.
 This helps individual dropshippers compete with giants like Amazon.